Hopkins Public Schools

 Home Our Schools Hopkins High School Testing

-ACT WorkKeys11th #2 pencils, erasers, approved calculators (NO CELLPHONES OR WATCHES ALLOWED)Thursday, April 13, 2023 (beginning of day)
+ACT WorkKeys11th #2 pencils, erasers, approved calculators (NO CELLPHONES OR WATCHES ALLOWED)Thursday, March 26, 2026 (AM – No AM- Votech)

 Frequently-asked Testing Questions: